ngs-docs/angus/GWAS.md

 'graphics.off();' $unad_cutoff_sug $unad_cutoff_conf
 ```

-The top associated mutation is a nonsense SNP in MC1R (c.916C>T) known to control pigment production
+The top associated mutation is a nonsense SNP in MC1R (c.916C>T) known to control pigment production.
+The file `coatColor_man.bmp` can be visualized with RStudio or downloaded to your local computer (from local commandline) via: `scp username@ipaddress:/home/username/GWAS/coatColor_man.bmp .`